CREMAINS (kri-meynz) – plural noun

-I never really thought much about what might happen to a body after the final dramatic breath had been taken, a pronouncement made regarding date and time of death by a man in a white doctors coat, and family was informed.
-Like any TV drama, I assumed tears were shed at the news, perhaps a howling, guttural “NOOOO!” was spewed forth by the gal with no frontal lobe controls that had a flair for the dramatic accentuated only by the twelve severe notes orchestrated as to enhance that particular moment with music.
+I never really thought much about what might happen to a body after the final dramatic breath had been taken.
+Naturally, I imagined there would be an official announcement made regarding date and time of death by a very professional looking person in a white doctor’s coat, who glanced briefly at their very expensive watch, then automatically up at the clock hanging on the wall for validation while making the declaration of death.
+Family would then be informed.
+And like any TV drama worth it’s weight in salt, I assumed tears were shed at the news, perhaps a howling, guttural “NOOOO!” was spewed forth by the gal with no frontal lobe control that had a flair for the dramatic.
+As any hit televised media would have it, music must be present and timed accordingly in order to accentuate or enhance that particular moment.
+Death or not, life is paused.
 An affable camera man, stage left, would then motion for a commercial break.

 To have or not to have a funeral was not part of the production.
 Not my problem after all.
 Then out of nowhere, POW!
 Suddenly it was I who must ponder these questions.
-My father died very unexpectedly in February as did my beloved dog three months later.
+There is no dress rehearsal in the land of actual death.
+My father died very unexpectedly in February, as did my beloved dog three months later.

 My father had already planned to forgo the funeral.
-Instead he went to the funeral home himself and ordered a graveside burial off the a la carte list of preferable death wishes.
+Instead he went to the funeral home himself and ordered a graveside burial off the a la cart list of preferable death wishes.
 He was being considerate too, not only did he die in the dead of winter (no pun intended), but he let it happen at my sister and I’s convenience knowing that each of us lived a good ten hours away.
-Customarily in Maine if you happen to die in the winter you are cremated, shelved in a box similar to take-out food, I imagine, to wait until your burial sometime in the spring thaw or summer.
+Customarily, in Maine, if you happen to die in the winter you are cremated, shelved in a box similar to take-out food (again, I’m imagining) to wait until your burial sometime in the spring thaw or summer.
 We chose summer so we could have a little time to heal (forget/deny/drink heavily) before we had to jump back in and do any more reliving of our past.
-It sure seemed like a great idea at the time.
+It seemed like a great idea at the time.

-Funeral Director: “His ‘cremains’, yes, we will store his cremains in our storage facility.
+Funeral Director: “His ‘cremains’, er, and yes… we will store his cremains in our storage facility.
 It’s perfectly normal to do that.”